In today's post, I will outline the basic steps for cleaning your Sage coffee machine and how to use them.

 Where is the sage cleaning disc?

-How do I clean my sage Oracle steam wand?
+How do I clean my Sage Oracle steam wand?

 How do you clean an espresso arm?